-multiplying the actual, annual gallons of gasoline throughput for the previous calendar year (January 1st through December 31st) for Units 1 a in the Section 4 Gasoline Unit Emission Limits table above, by 0.013 pounds/gallon if Stage 1 Vapor Recovery or 0.0031 pounds/gallon if Stag Vapor Recovery.
-An electronic emission inventory form is available at cabq.gov/airquality, under Business Resources - Business Applicat Permits and Forms.

-6. MODIFICATION.
-Any future physical changes or changes in the method of operation which result in an increase in the pre-controlled emission may constitute a modification.
-Change in the method of control of emissions or in the character of emissions shall not be made unless submitted to department as a modification to this permit.
-20.11.41.7.11 NMAC defines proposed changes to a facility that may constitute a permit modification shall be based on department inspections and the submittal of a new permit application for any modification.
-No modification shall begin to issuance of a permit and shall be processed in accordance with 20.11.41 NMAC.

-7. MONITORING and RECORDKEEPING (20.11.41.18.B.(8)NMAC).
-Monitor and maintain a log of the total monthly gasoline throughput the facility.
+multiplying the actual, annual gallons of gasoline throughput for the previous calendar year (January 1st through December 31st) for Units 1 and 2 in the Section 4 Gasoline Unit Emission Limits table above, by 0.013 pounds/gallon if Stage I Vapor Recovery or 0.0031 pounds/gallon if Stage II Vapor Recovery.
+An electronic emission inventory form is available at cabq.gov/airquality, under Business Resources Business Applications, Permits and Forms. - 6.
+MODIFICATION.
+Any future physical changes or changes in the method of operation which result in an increase in the pre-controlled emission rate may constitute a modification.
+Change in the method of control of emissions or in the character of emissions shall not be made unless submitted to the department as a modification to this permit.
+20.11.41.7H NMAC defines proposed changes to a facility that may constitute a permit modification.
+Compliance will be based on department inspections and the submittal of a new permit application for any modification.
+No modification shall begin prior to issuance of a permit and shall be processed in accordance with 20.11.41 NMAC. - 7.
+MONITORING and RECORDKEEPING [20.11.41.18.B(8)] Monitor and Maintain a log of the total monthly gasoline throughput for the facility.
 These records must be retained for the most recent five-year period for the facility.